 • Many children adopted from foster care are eligible for additional assistance, including certain services, college tuition assistance and financial stipends

 We have a support group for any families with interest in the adoption or foster care process, currently involved, or those that want to support others in the process.
-This group will start meeting on December 2nd, 2015 at Lake Pointe Church Rockwall Campus.
-The group will meet from 7:00 – 8:30 and will offer multiple topics throughout the year and training credits.
-This group will meet in room W214 on the first Wednesday of each month.
+The group offers multiple topics throughout the year and training credits.

 Adoption & Foster Care Conference

-Our ministry hosts an annual conference at Lake Pointe Church’s Rockwall Campus and our tentative date for the next conference is February 20th, 2016.
+Our ministry hosts an annual conference at Lake Pointe Church’s Rockwall Campus and the next conference is February 24, 2018.
 More details will be posted soon.
-This even will offer a keynote speaker, a time and place to meet agencies and companies that support adoption & foster care, as well as a way to meet other families in this process and in the ministry.
+This event will offer a keynote speaker, a time and place to meet agencies and companies that support adoption & foster care, as well as a way to meet other families in this process and in the ministry.

 Have Questions?
 Want to Get Plugged In?